MicrosoftDocs/visualstudio-docs/docs/vsto/debugging-office-projects.md

 # Debug Office projects

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]
-  You can debug Office projects by using the same Microsoft [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] tools you use for other [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] projects. [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] debugger features, such as the ability to insert breakpoints and view variables in the **Locals** window, are also available when you debug Office projects.
-For more information about [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] debugging tools, see [Debug in Visual Studio](../debugger/debugger-feature-tour.md).
+  You can debug Office projects by using the same Microsoft Visual Studio tools you use for other Visual Studio projects.
+Visual Studio debugger features, such as the ability to insert breakpoints and view variables in the **Locals** window, are also available when you debug Office projects.
+For more information about Visual Studio debugging tools, see [Debug in Visual Studio](../debugger/debugger-feature-tour.md).

 > [!TIP]
 > To simplify debugging, close any open instances of the Office application before you build and debug it.